proxmox/proxmox-backup/docs/storage.rst

-The `3-2-1 rule <https://en.wikipedia.org/wiki/Backup#Storage>`_ is simple but effective in protecting important data from all sorts of threats, be it fires, natural disasters or attacks on your infrastructure by adversaries .
+The `3-2-1 rule <https://en.wikipedia.org/wiki/Backup#Storage>`_ is simple but effective in protecting important data from all sorts of threats, be it fires, natural disasters or attacks on your infrastructure by adversaries.
 In short, the rule states that one should create *3* backups on at least *2* different types of storage media, of which *1* copy is kept off-site.

 Proxmox Backup Server provides tools for storing extra copies of backups in remote locations and on various types of media.

-By setting up a remote Proxmox Backup Server you can take advantage of the :ref:`remote sync jobs <backup_remote>` feature and easily create off-site copies of your backups.
+By setting up a remote Proxmox Backup Server, you can take advantage of the :ref:`remote sync jobs <backup_remote>` feature and easily create off-site copies of your backups.
 This is recommended, since off-site instances are less likely to be infected by ransomware in your local network.
-You can configure sync jobs to not removed snapshots if they vanished on the remote-source to avoid that an attacker that took over the source can cause deletions of backups on the target hosts.
+You can configure sync jobs to not remove snapshots if they vanished on the remote-source to avoid that an attacker that took over the source can cause deletions of backups on the target hosts.
-If the source-host became victim of a ransomware attack, there's a good chance that sync jobs will fail triggering an :ref:`error notification
+If the source-host became victim of a ransomware attack, there is a good chance that sync jobs will fail, triggering an :ref:`error notification
 <maintenance_notification>`.

 It is also possible to create :ref:`tape backups <tape_backup>` as a second storage medium.
-This way you get an additional copy of your data on a different, for long-term storage designed medium type which can easily be moved around, be it to and off-site location or, for example into an on-site fire proof vault for quicker access.
+This way, you get an additional copy of your data on a different storage medium designed for long-term storage.
+Additionally, it can easily be moved around, be it to and off-site location or, for example, into an on-site fireproof vault for quicker access.

 Restrictive User & Access Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proxmox Backup Server offers a comprehensive and fine grained :ref:`user and
+Proxmox Backup Server offers a comprehensive and fine-grained :ref:`user and
 access management <user_mgmt>` system.
 The `Datastore.Backup` privilege, for
 example, allows only to create, but not to delete or alter existing backups.

 The best way to leverage this access control system is to:

 - Use separate API tokens for each host or Proxmox VE Cluster that should be
   able to back data up to a Proxmox Backup Server.
 - Configure only minimal permissions for such API tokens.
 They should only have